menu

 Now With Caffeine works differently than most other cooldown reduction, directly cutting 25% from your current cooldown on Repkit activation.
 This means if your action skills ends and you pop 4 Repkits, it would be back.
 3 Repkits instantly refunds 75% of your action skill CD.
 This is what makes the Triple Bypass so valuable for getting our action skill back up quickly and lets us completely avoid the need for cooldown reduction elsewhere.

 Bullet Train lets us run and gun while also giving a damage buff based on how fast we move.
-Currently we don't have access to very many movement buffs, but even still this Specialization is pretty helpful and will only become more valuable with more points.
-Also synergizes very well with the War Paint.
+Currently we don't have access to very many movement buffs, but even still this Specialization is pretty helpful and can give a decent chunk of Gun Damage just through what we do have.
+Synergizes very well with the War Paint, Speed (Caffienated), Sho Kunai, and I Am A Gun

 Gameplay